Assamese cuisine: Jolpan

-Jolpan (snacks) in Assamese are often consideredbreakfast foods, although they are not always served as breakfast in Assamese cuisine.
+Jolpan (snacks) in Assamese are often considered breakfast foods, although they are not always served as breakfast in Assamese cuisine.
 They are eaten as light meals between main meals and widely served during Bihu, weddings, Assamese shraadhs or any other kind of special occasions and gatherings.
-Some types of jolpan are Bora saul (varieties of sticky rice), Komal Saul, Xandoh, Chira, Muri, Akhoi, Sunga saul, etc. eaten in combination with hot milk, curd, jaggery, yogurt or seasonal ripe fruits.
+Some types of jolpan are Bora saul (varieties of sticky rice), Komal Saul, Xandoh, Chira, Muri, Akhoi, Sunga saul, etc., eaten in combination with hot milk, curd, jaggery, yogurt or seasonal ripe fruits.
 These are probably some of the earliest forms of "cereals".
 Assamese people have been eating them mainly as breakfast for many centuries.

 Pitha

-Pitha (rice cake) is a special class of rice preparation generally made only on occasions like Bihu in Assam.
+Pitha (rice cake) is a special class of rice preparation generally made only on occasions like Bhogali Bihu in Assam.
 Made usually with soaked and ground rice, they could be fried in oil, roasted over a slow fire or baked and rolled over a hot plate.
 Some pithas are Til Pitha, Ghila Pitha, Xutuli Pitha, Sunga Pitha, Bhapotdiya Pitha, Lakhimi Pitha, Tora Pitha, Tekeli Pitha, Deksi Pitha, Muthiya Pitha, Kholasapori Pitha, etc.

 It is made in other areas of East and South-East Asia and has similarities with them rather than any Mainland Indian cuisine form etc.